divslinger/Android-Merchant-App/TEST_PLAN.md

    * Confirm that it displays the 'Service Terms' web page
    * Click on device 'Home' button to put the app in background
    * Resume the paused app
-   * Confirm that it opens on the Payment INPUT screen with an amount of 0
+   * Confirm that it opens on the 'Payment INPUT' screen with an amount of 0
 1. TERMS OF USE: navigate to screen
    * launch app & do required setup
    * Go to 'Terms of use' screen
    * Confirm that it displays the 'Terms of use' web page
    * Click on device 'Home' button to put the app in background
    * Resume the paused app
-   * Confirm that it opens on the Payment INPUT screen with an amount of 0
+   * Confirm that it opens on the 'Payment INPUT' screen with an amount of 0
 1. TRANSACTIONS: navigate to screen
    * launch app & do required setup
    * Go to 'Transactions' screen
    * Click on device 'Home' button to put the app in background
    * Resume the paused app
-   * Confirm that it opens on the Payment INPUT screen with an amount of 0
+   * Confirm that it opens on the 'Payment INPUT' screen with an amount of 0
 1. SETTINGS: navigate to screen
    * launch app & do required setup for Pin code & Payment Target
    * Go to 'Settings' screen
    * Click on device 'Home' button to put the app in background
    * Resume the paused app
-   * Confirm that it opens on the Payment INPUT screen with an amount of 0
+   * Confirm that it opens on the 'Payment INPUT' screen with an amount of 0
 1. Payment INPUT: navigate to screen
    * launch app
    * Go to 'Payment INPUT' screen